BlessedRebuS/RISCV-Attacks/README.md

 This means that **the Speculative Prefetching is exploitable** and Spectre can be exploited on some RISC-V processors.
 On some specific CPUs it is present the limited speculation that mitigates this attacks.

-# Case of Study: Monte Cimone's RISC-V
+# Case of Study: Monte Cimone's RISC-V SiFive u74-mc

 On the Monte Cimone's RISC-V cluster it is present the [SiFive U74-MC](https://starfivetech.com/uploads/u74mc_core_complex_manual_21G1.pdf).
 As the manual says and [as reported from the SiFive statement](https://www.sifive.com/blog/sifive-statement-on-meltdown-and-spectre), the IP core is not allowed to perform speculative execution: